AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 **Adobe Connect - Host**

-* Within the VC session, the Connect host shares the quiz that was shared previously.&nbsp;
+* Within the VC session, the Connect host shares the quiz that was shared previously.

 **Adobe Connect - Learner**